A Path Worth Maintaining

 Smart.

-This person seemed completely unhurried; but also, it kind of seemed like they were on a deliberate mission.
+This person seemed completely unhurried; but also, kind of like they were on a mission.
 They were focused, but nonchalant about it.
-After setting their bag down, and wrapping the dog’s leash around the feet of the table, they went to get a coffee.
+After setting down their bag and wrapping the dog’s leash around the feet of the table, they went to get coffee.
 The dog surveyed the rest of us with a glance, but didn’t budge.
-When their owner returned, they took out their laptop and turned to hand a Kong stuffed with treats to the pup in the multicolored sweater.
+When they came back, they took out their laptop and turned to hand a Kong stuffed with treats to the chill floof on the floor in the multi-colored sweater.

 I think my jaw actually fell open.